Board of Education

 “I chose to serve on the B-P Board of Education to give back to the school and community that gave so much to me.
 I grew up in Broadalbin and my children are currently attending school here.
 I believe my background and experience can bring a fresh perspective to the table.
 I am grateful for the opportunities that B-P has given to me and now my children.
 I want to do my part to carry forward the traditions set forth by Broadalbin-Perth.”

 Each year, one or more members of the senior class is chosen to represent B-P students as non-voting members of the Board of Education.
-The student representative for the 2020-21 school year will be selected in the fall.
+The student representative for the 2020-21 school year has not yet been selected.